-Lake Clark National Park is a land of stunning beauty where volcanoes steam, salmon run, bears forage, craggy mountains reflect in shimmering turquoise lakes, and local people and culture still depend on the land and water of their home.
-Solitude is found around every bend in the river and shoulder of a mountain.
+Lake Clark National Park and Preserve is a land of stunning beauty.
+Volcanoes steam, salmon run, bears forage, and craggy mountains reflect in shimmering turquoise lakes.
+Here, too, local people and culture still depend on the land and water.
 Venture into the park to become part of the wilderness.

 Lake Clark preserves the ancestral homelands of the Dena'ina people, an intact ecosystem at the headwaters of the largest sockeye salmon fishery in the world, and a rich cultural wilderness.

 The cultural value of tinitun (trails) have deep, multilayered meanings and uses in inland Dena’ina tradition.